StrangeRanger/bash-style-guide/docs/guidelines/style.md

         #!/bin/bash
         echo "This script is intended for Linux systems."
         ```
-- **Other Considerations**: To avoid compatibility issues when writing scripts for specific environments, ensure the shebang reflects the intended interpreter location.
+- **Other Considerations**: Ensure the shebang reflects the intended interpreter location to avoid compatibility issues when writing scripts for specific environments.
     - **Example**:
         ```bash
         #!/usr/local/bin/bash